Ashish9738/Duo-Drive-Ext/README.md

 - The main the reason behind building DuoDrive is to make accessibilty easier.
 - This is project is built for Google GenAI Hackathon.

-> Note: Currently ext is under publishing...
+> Note: Currently we've stopped working on it.
+Need to complete it

 - Currently you can test here.
 - First req might take a minute, after that you are good to go...